Shadow-457/Liminal/README.md

 Eventually you discover a portal leading to another world.

-This is only a prototype, the full game will have multiple liminal stages, more story, puzzles, creatures, and a deeper mystery.
+This is only a prototypefor now